This epistle was probably written right after Paul wrote Galatians, dating it to the late 40s AD.

 18 Then he prayed again, and the skies gave rain and the earth gave its harvest.

 19 Brethren, know that if any of you backslides from the truth and another turns him back to the faith,

 20 Let him know that he who turns a sinner from the error of his ways shall both save that man, and will hide many of his own sins as well.

 1. It is remarkable that James says that above all things we should not swear (that is, to invoke something like the name of God to prove we are telling the truth).

 2. The Church of Christ has a doctrine that using musical instruments during worship is forbidden because the New Testament doesnt give leave to do that.
 Well, their proof is actually right here, because what is translated as sing psalms in Greek actually refers to making music on an instrument.

-3. James here is not making a theological point that prayer and anointing with oil accomplishes the forgiveness of sin in the sense of reconciling one to God; he is speaking of this remitting any temporal consequences of sin that may be upon a person.
+3. James, in verses 14 and 15, is not making a theological point that prayer and anointing with oil accomplishes the forgiveness of sin in the sense of reconciling one to God; he is speaking of this remitting any temporal consequences of sin that may be upon a person.
 The Gospels are clear that some illness is caused by sin and/or demonic influence, and anointing with oil was often part of the healing process.

 4. A verse used by the Catholic Church to justify the Sacrament of Reconciliation (Confession).
 The problem is, we see no evidence in Scripture of the Sacrament in the form it eventually takes.
 The 1st century Didache also makes no direct allusion to it, although it does say to confess ones sins in church.